What caught my attention on week 25 of 2020.

 I have co-set up and co-build one learning community over the past few months.

 I am also part of a few ones as a contributor.
-It takes times, efforts, energy, and to trust our guts to build and/or to engage in learning communities and communities of practice over time.
+It takes times, efforts, energy, and trust in our guts to build and/or engage in learning communities and communities of practice over time.

 “Thank you for joining us yesterday and yes, initially communities take patience and time because you can’t force relationships and trust… but it’s so much better in the end.” — @rhappe

-Within the PBCC community, I met and discuss with members who are supportive, insightful and keep sharing about emergent work and learning practices.
+Within the PBCC community, I met and discussed with supportive, insightful members and kept sharing about emergent work and learning practices.